Longbenton: History

+Transport

+Coal was exported from Longbenton via the Coxlodge Waggonway to the Coxlodge Staithes on the Tyne at Wallsend.
+Later, between 1901 and 1930, much of the route was converted into a tram line operated by the Tyneside Tramways and Tramroads Company.

 Demography

 Longbenton had a population of 10,617 in 2011.
 The figure is given as a ward because the Longbenton Urban Subdivision also encompasses its larger neighbour, Killingworth as well as parts of neighbouring areas.
 Details are as follows:

 Education

-Two secondary schools are located in the township, Longbenton Community College and St Mary's Catholic Comprehensive School, along with four primary schools.
+Two secondary schools are located in the township, Longbenton Community College and St Mary's Catholic School, Newcastle upon Tyne, along with four primary schools.
 The four primary schools are Benton Dene Primary School, Balliol Primary School, St Bartholomew's, and St. Stephen's Primary School.

 Nurseries offering childcare in Longbenton include Leigh's Nurseries.

 Longbenton Football Club is an FA-affiliated team and as of 2012/13 season play in the Northern Alliance Division 2.

 Churches

 Longbenton is served by St. Mary Magdalene (Church of England) on West Farm Ave, the Methodist church at one end of Chesters Ave and The King's Castle (independent) at the other end of Chesters Avenue.

 The parish church is St Bartholomew's Church, Long Benton.